Acute Necrotizing Ulcerative Gingivitis

 - Antibiotics to treat infection

 - Antibacterial mouthwash

-- Pain control with nonsteroidal anti-inflamatory drugs such as ibuprofen or naproxyn
+- Pain control with nonsteroidal anti-inflammatory drugs such as ibuprofen or naproxen

 - Dental surgery